-- □ Approved by the Food and Drug Administration.
-(That is, the Food and Drug Administration has approved the drug for the diagnosis or condition for which it is being prescribed.) - or Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+□ Approved by the Food and Drug Administration for r the diagnosis or condition for which it is being prescribed.

+□ - or - Supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.

-The Drug List includes both brand name and generic drugs
+The Drug List includes brand name drugs and generic drugs.